European nations start process to impose a 'snapback' of Iran nuclear sanctions at UN

 In Tehran on Thursday, Iran’s rial currency traded at over 1 million to $1.
 At the time of the 2015 accord, it traded at 32,000 to $1, showing the currency’s precipitous collapse in the time since.
 The rial hit its lowest point ever in April at 1,043,000 rials to $1.

-Outside a currency shop in Tehran on Thursday, resident Arman Vasheghani Farahani told The Associated Press that “many of us feel a deep sense of uncertainty and desperation” over the currency collapse sparked by the nuclear tensions.
+Outside a currency shop in Tehran, resident Arman Vasheghani Farahani told The Associated Press that “many of us feel a deep sense of uncertainty and desperation” over the currency collapse sparked by the nuclear tensions.

 “Should we keep trying, or is it time to give up?
 And how long will this situation last?” he asked.
 “No official seems willing to take responsibility for what’s happening.”